coderplex-org/moc-frontend/Niranjan/journal.md

 #### Basic JavaScript
 >- introduced to regukar expressions
 >- got familiar with object oriented and functional programming
->- done with basic algorithmic scripting
+>- done with the basic algorithmic scripting